danielhou13/Paint_tracker_website/README.md

 ## Paint Tracker Website combined repo
 While developing, I was working on one git repo to coordinate changes to the Django backend and the react frontend.
-More details about the frontend and backend can be found in their respective repository.
-Alternatively, you can navigate into the folders above and use the Readme.md in the respective folders.
+More details about the frontend and backend can be found in their respective folders above or in their own repository linked below.

 | Repo | Link |
 |------|------|